-Heading into its 38th year, the festival showcases the diverse cultures and artistic abilities of dancers from all around the SF Bay Area.
-The 2016 festival includes world premier performances as well as a few festival premiers.
+Heading into its 39th year, the festival showcases the diverse cultures and artistic talents of dancers and musicians from all around the SF Bay Area.

 If you are ready to book your hotel, head over to TripAdvisor.com to compare prices on several of the top booking sites.
 Click here to search for great deals today!

 The War Memorial Opera House is located at 301 Van Ness Avenue in the Civic Center District, right across the street from SF City Hall.